Size & fit prediction:

 02 Model - collaborative filtering + body-shape matching

-For 68% of fit-related returns, a correct size recommendation would have been sufficient.
+The model calculation assumes: for 68% of fit-related returns, a correct size recommendation would have been sufficient.
 This is not AI magic - it is the systematic evaluation of data that already exists: which customer kept which size in which cut, and which they returned.
-The €4.8M saving requires no hardware investment - only an algorithm in the checkout.
+The saving of €1.61M (61,824 avoided returns × €26) requires no hardware investment - only an algorithm in the checkout.
+Published vendor cases reach up to -20% on the overall return rate (Fit Analytics/Mammut) - our -18% relative reduction sits below that; the 38% baseline is an assumption (published: German market overall ~50%).
 For new customers without purchase history, the model falls back on category averages - full recommendation quality is reached from the second purchase onwards.

 03 Next steps for your brand